Lion Rampant (game publisher)

 Lion Rampant was a tabletop game publishing company from 1987 to 1990.
-Jonathan Tweet and Mark Rein-Hagen founded the company, and Lisa Stevens joined as the editor.
-They published Ars Magica, a roleplaying game about wizards in the Middle Ages, plus support material for the game.
-In addition, they published Whimsy Cards, which introduced freeform dramatic elements to a roleplaying session.
-In 1990, Lion Rampant merged with White Wolf Publishing.
-Lion Rampant also published a card game called The Challenge.
+Originally based in Minnesota, Jonathan Tweet and Mark Rein-Hagen founded the company, and Lisa Stevens joined as the editor.
+John Nephew was also part of the team.
+In their first year, they debuted Whimsy Cards in August at GenCon.
+While not the "wizard game" which was their initial goal, it introduced freeform dramatic elements to a roleplaying session.